reqbeam/reqbeam/docs/cli docs/ENVIRONMENT.md

-# Postmind CLI Environment Management
+# Reqbeam CLI Environment Management

-This guide explains how to manage environment variables in Postmind CLI, allowing you to use dynamic values in your API requests across different environments (Development, Staging, Production).
+This guide explains how to manage environment variables in Reqbeam CLI, allowing you to use dynamic values in your API requests across different environments (Development, Staging, Production).

 ## 🌍 Overview

-Environments in Postmind CLI allow you to:
+Environments in Reqbeam CLI allow you to:
 - Store reusable variables (base URLs, API keys, tokens, etc.)
 - Switch between different environments quickly
 - Use variables in URLs, headers, and request bodies with `{{variableName}}` syntax